Dionisiy/CA/introduction-toobject-oriented-javascript.md

 **Polymorphism**
 Poly means "many" and morphism means "forms".
 Different classes might define the same method or property.

 ## **JavaScript object oriented programming**

 ### Namespace

 A namespace is a container which allows developers to bundle up functionality under a unique, application-specific name. **In JavaScript a namespace is just another object containing methods, properties, and objects.**

+> It's important to note that in JavaScript, there's no language-level difference between regular objects and namespaces.
+This differs from many other object-oriented languages, and can be a point of confusion for new JavaScript programmers.